GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 ## Feedback wanted

-The Chrome team is seeking feedback on the API shape to ensure it’s easy to use and meets developers needs, before we aim to release this for general use, and also standardize this.
+The Chrome team is seeking feedback on the API shape to ensure it's easy to use and meets developers needs, before we aim to release this for general use, and also standardize this.

-Feedback can be provided at the [Long Task GitHub Issues list](https://github.com/w3c/longtasks/issues), or bugs in Chrome’s implementation of the API can be filed in [Chrome’s issue tracker](https://bugs.chromium.org/p/chromium/issues/entry?template=Defect&components=Blink%3EPerformanceAPIs).
+Feedback can be provided at the [Long Task GitHub Issues list](https://github.com/w3c/longtasks/issues), or bugs in Chrome's implementation of the API can be filed in [Chrome's issue tracker](https://bugs.chromium.org/p/chromium/issues/entry?template=Defect&components=Blink%3EPerformanceAPIs).

 ## Conclusion